malikabuhammad/DataGeneratorAPI/README.md

 # Mock Data Insertion API

-A .NET 9 API designed for inserting mock data into predefined table entities.
+A .NET 9 API designed for inserting mock data into a table dynamically no need for any entity .
+Additionally it generates a customer model view controller

 ---